Lumonics Legacy Project Aims to Keep Immersive Pioneers’ Vision Alive by Teague Bohlen, Westword

 They brought the Tanners’ artistic legacy to Denver in 2008, where it’s resided ever since, and Raphael and Billard are working to ensure that the exhibitions survive and thrive for many years to come.
 They still put on immersive shows every Saturday night at the Lumonics Light and Sound Gallery, 800 East 73rd Avenue; tickets are still only $25, are limited to a small, intimate group only, and include refreshments as well as illumination.
 Tickets for that event and several others are available through Eventbrite.

-But in terms of the future of the project, Raphael and Billard have started the Lumonics Legacy Project in association with Spotfund.
+But in terms of the future of the project, Raphael and Billard have started the Lumonics Legacy Project.
 They hope to raise $30,000 in order to preserve more than 200 Tanner light sculptures, as well as the Lumonics archives, which include collages, sketchbooks, hand-painted 35-millimeter slides, original projector tray paintings, preserved media articles, photographs and an expanding library of music visuals.
 In addition to raising money for creating a sustainable legacy and future, the crowdfunding effort plans to establish a Friends of Lumonics nonprofit, which will support partnerships to share Lumonics with the world.

 “We’re in our seventies now,” smiles Raphael, “and are deeply committed to seeing this work remain accessible for future generations.
 What was once a collective of seven is down to just us two, but we have friends who’ve volunteered to help us create this Legacy Project.”